-The penetration test striker shall have a mass of 3 kg \pm 50 g.
-The striker shall fall through a height of 3 m \pm 15 mm.
-The point of the striker shall be a cone with an included angle of 60° \pm 0.5° and an altitude of 38 \pm 0.38 mm.
+The penetration test striker shall have a mass of 3 kg \pm 50 g and the point of the striker shall be a cone with an included angle of 60° \pm 0.5° and an altitude of 38 \pm 0.38 mm.
 The striking tip shall have a hardness of 60 Rockwell (scale C \pm 3 points) and a radius of 0.5 \pm 0.1 mm.
+The region of the support head form directly beneath the striker tip shall be wax or soft plastic and covered with a thin tell-tale of paper, foil, tape or some similar material.

-The test striker may be directed at any site on or above the test line but the penetration test site must be at least 7.5 cm removed from the center of any impact test site or any other penetration test site.
+The striker shall be dropped to strike the surface of the helmet shell at a velocity of 7.45 ± 0.15 meters per second as measured within no more than 4 centimeters of contact with the helmet.
+The helmet may be oriented on the support head form so that the test striker is directed at any site on or above the test line but the penetration test site must be at least 7.5 cm removed from the center of any impact test site or any other penetration test site.
 At the test technician's discretion, samples may be tested at more than one site on the shell.

-For all penetration tests performed, the test striker must not penetrate to achieve even momentary contact with the test head form.
+For all penetration tests performed, the test striker must not penetrate through the helmet wall so as to mark the tell-tale between the helmet and the support head form.